The Complete Face Shape and Haircut Guide

 Side-swept styles balance a wider forehead

-• Medium length styles that add fullness at the jaw
+• Medium length styles that add fullness around the jawline

-• Longer styles that hit at or below the chin
+• Longer styles that hit at or below the chin, balancing the narrow lower half

-• Styles with volume at the bottom, not the top
+• Anything that adds volume at the bottom rather than the top

-What to avoid: Slicked-back styles that expose the full forehead.
-Lots of volume on top with tight sides.
-Very short cuts that emphasize the forehead.
+What to avoid: Slicked-back styles that put the full forehead on display.
+Lots of volume on top with tight sides (this makes the top-heaviness worse).
+Very short all-over cuts that highlight the forehead-to-chin disparity.

 Diamond Face

-The goal: Add width at the forehead and jawline to balance the prominent cheekbones.
+The goal: Widen the appearance of the forehead and jawline to balance those prominent cheekbones.

 • Styles with some fullness at the temples